reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 })
 ```

 It's possible for the `result` argument in these callbacks to be undefined if the response has no data or there's an error, so we have to handle that safely.
-For `getPosts` we can do that by using a default argument array value to map over, and for `getPost` we just return an empty array if `result` isn't there.
+For `getPosts` we can do that by using a default argument array value to map over, and for `getPost` we're already returning a single-item array based on the argument ID.
 For `editPost`, we know the ID of the post from the partial post object that was passed into the trigger function, so we can read it from there.

 With those changes in place, let's go back and try editing a post again, with the Network tab open in the browser DevTools.